Rishav-Gayen/The-Odin-Project/README.md

 # The-Odin-Project

-Exercises and projects from the Odin project ( https://www.theodinproject.com/paths )
+This is my first github push for the Odin Project. ( https://www.theodinproject.com/paths )

 # Hello Odin!